gradient circle (purple) gradient circle (green)

 Numerous factors can drive attorneys, particularly litigators, to leave the practice of law: dealing with a demanding familial situation, caring for an aging parent or a young child, frequent travel, lengthy trials or arbitrations, the demands of business development, long hours, and relentless stress.

-The panel will suggest practical steps to implement and other professional development training that firms can provide to its litigators.
+The panel will suggest practical steps and professional development training that firms can provide to its litigators.

 ———————————————————————-